gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 }
 ```

-# Accessing the JS environment
+# Accessing the JavaScript environment
 It’s pretty easy to access an iframe’s JS environment, provided it’s not isolated by security features.

 We can do that using the iframe’s `contentWindow` property, which exposes *iframe*’s global `window` object.
 Let’s use it to run a few quick checks: